Chen Shui-bian: Corruption scandals

 In May 2006, his approval rating fell to around 20% after a series of scandals centered on his wife and son-in-law.
-Support from his own party had also dropped with a few prominent members, such as Shih Ming-teh, calling for his resignation in the Million Voices Against Corruption, President Chen Must Go campaign.
+Support for Chen had also declined among members of his own party, while former DPP chairman Shih Ming-teh, who had left the party years earlier, launched the Million Voices Against Corruption, President Chen Must Go campaign calling for his resignation.
 On 24 May 2006, his son-in-law, Chao Chien-ming, was taken into custody by the Taipei police on charges of insider trading and embezzlement by the opposition party.
 This was a setback for the Chen Shui-bian administration.
 In related charges, there were accusations from the opposition party that Chen Shui-bian's wife was involved in trading stocks and obtaining Pacific Sogo Department Store's gift certificates illegally in exchange for settling the disputed ownership.

 On 1 June 2006, Chen declared that he was handing control of governmental matters to Premier of the Republic of China, Su Tseng-chang, and announced he would not be involved in campaigning.
 He also stated that he was retaining authority on matters that the constitution required him to retain authority over, presumably foreign affairs and defense policy, as well as relations with the PRC.

 On 20 July 2006, opposition politicians accused that Chen had used a total of NT$10.2 million (US$310,000) worth of "fake invoices" to claim expenses after the National Audit Office found irregularities in presidential office accounts.
 The Taiwan High Court Prosecutors' Office investigated over this accusation.
 In a press release, the presidential office responded that the president assured the investigators that he did not pocket a single cent of the fund.
 During questioning at the presidential Office on the afternoon of 7 August 2006, the president detailed to the prosecutor how he spent the fund and presented relevant receipts and bank remittance statements.

 Chen also lost a libel case brought on successfully by PFP chairman James Soong.
 Soong sued the president after Chen repeatedly accused him of secretly meeting the director of the People's Republic of China's Taiwan Affairs Office.
 Soong successfully sued Chen for NT$3 million.